gilbertw1/drop/README.md

 * Better error handling
 * Add support for selecting portion of screen when screencasting on MacOS
 * Reduce non-rust dependencies
-* Add support for uploading to more services than just S3
+* Add support for uploading to more remote backends than just S3